Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 Cold Pressed VS. Refined Oils

-Do you like french fries?
-If so, we have bad news for you…
+Do you like French fries?
+If so, we have some bad news…

-Fries (and most fried foods) are cooked with refined oils, which are the opposite of healthy.
-These oils are made using intense temperatures and synthetic agents, which are the last thing you’d want inside your body.
+Fries (and most fried foods) are cooked with refined oils, which are far from healthy.
+These oils are made using high temperatures and chemical processes, which are the last things you’d want in your body.

-Processed oils bring all sorts of health issues in the long-term, like higher cholesterol levels, weight gain, and even increased risk of chronic diseases like diabetes.
+Processed oils can contribute to long-term health issues, including higher cholesterol levels, weight gain, and an increased risk of chronic conditions like diabetes.

-And if you’re looking to remove junk food from your diet, we have good news: You don’t have to quit chocolate.
-How?
-Take a look at our blog on why cacao is a superfood.
+The good news?
+You don’t have to give up chocolate.
+Curious how?
+Check out our blog on why cacao is a superfood.

 Hexane-free Oils

-You should only choose oils that don’t have hexane.
+You should always choose oils that are free from hexane.

-Hexane is a colorless and flammable liquid that’s derived from petroleum.
-It’s used in the industrial process of extracting oils from seeds and other plant materials.
-This happens with all kinds of oils like soybean, canola, etc.
+Hexane is a colorless, highly flammable liquid derived from petroleum.
+It’s commonly used in industrial processes to extract oils from seeds and plants, including soybean, canola, and many others.

 Graphic highlighting the dangers of hexane exposure, with helpful tips on how to avoid it

-So now you know what makes unrefined oils so good for your health…
+So now you know why unrefined oils are such a great choice for your health…

 But which one should you actually pick?